skerkour/black-hat-rust/README.md

 ## Early access

-As of today, the book is a work in progress.
+As of today, the book is work in progress.
 You can think of it as a Kickstarter campaign, but with 100% of the revenues going to the author.

 If for any reason the project has to shut down before its completion, you'll receive a full refund.